-Compensated Absences, long-term: increased in fiscal year 2022 compared to fiscal year 2021, and increased in fiscal year 2021 compared to fiscal year 2020.
-The increase is primarily due to increases in accrued benefits from new labor MOU.
-In fiscal year 2022, the District implemented GASB 101 - Compensated Absences and accrued the Social Security and Medicare portion of the District's compensated absences liability, which contributed to the increase in 2022.
+Compensated Absences, long-term: an increase in fiscal year 2023 compared to fiscal year 2022 and an increase in fiscal year 2022 compared to fiscal year 2021.
+The increase is primarily due to increases in accrued benefits included in the Memorandum of Understanding between the District and its two bargaining units that was executed in 2021.
+In fiscal year 2022, the District implemented GASB 101 - Compensated Absences and accrued the Social Security and Medicare portion of the District's compensated absences liability, which contributed to the increase in 2022 and 2023 compared to previous years.

-Net Pension Liability: a decrease of \$6.8 million in 2022 compared to fiscal year 2021 and an increase of \$848 thousand in fiscal year 2021 compared to 2020.
-Net Pension Liability is reported at \$7.8 million for fiscal year 2022 and is based on the District's proportionate share of the net pension liability for the Miscellaneous Classic and Public Employees' Pension Reform Act (PEPRA) plans under the CalPERS retirement program.
-The District's Net Pension Liability was calculated by CalPERS based on CalPERS actuarial assumptions.
-CalPERS reported a significant return from investments in their fiscal year 2022 actuarial report.
-The District's Net Pension Liability was \$14.6 million and \$13.7 million for fiscal years 2021 and 2020, respectively.
+Net Pension Liability: an increase of \$9.0 million in fiscal year 2023 compared to 2022, and a decrease of \$6.8 million in 2022 compared to fiscal year 2021.
+Net Pension Liability is reported at \$16.8 million for fiscal year 2023 and is based on the District's proportionate share of the net pension liability for the Miscellaneous Classic and Public Employees' Pension Reform Act (PEPRA) plans under the CalPERS retirement program.
+The District's Net Pension Liability for each fiscal year was recorded based on CalPERS actuarial report as of June 30th of the prior year.
+The District's Net Pension Liability was \$7.8 million and \$14.6 million for fiscal years 2022 and 2021, respectively.